Why Mid-Market Companies Need a Fractional CTO Now

 The technical decisions companies face today have changed radically in the last two years.
 What was once a relatively stable world of ERPs, CRMs, and web applications is now a rapidly evolving ecosystem where artificial intelligence is redefining how software gets built and operated.

-Recent trends in software development reveal a fundamental shift: engineers are moving from writing code line by line to orchestrating AI systems that generate, review, and deploy code.
+Recent trends in software development reveal a major change: engineers are moving from writing code line by line to orchestrating AI systems that generate, review, and deploy code.
 This transition isn’t gradual — it’s happening now, and companies that don’t adapt will find themselves at a significant competitive disadvantage.

 For mid-market companies — those generating between $2M and $50M in annual revenue — this shift presents a particular dilemma.
 They’re large enough to need a sophisticated technology strategy, but generally not large enough to justify a full-time CTO with a $200,000+ USD annual salary.